shambhavi-suri/Low-Rank-Tensor-Recovery/README.md

 ## Replicating Code:
 1. All the Jupyter notebooks can be rerun to generate the corresponding plots and files.
-2. For the experiments involving large 3-d and 4-d tensors, we have .py scripts which can be run using the respective slurm scripts to replicate the plots in files.
+2. For the experiments involving large 3-d and 4-d tensors, we have .py scripts which can be run using the respective slurm scripts (if using a slurm job scheduler) to replicate the plots in files.
-   The .slurm scripts can can be changed to .sh scripts and run with loss of some of the parallelization advanatages.
-One might have to load the necessary packages and modules before hand and comment out lines such as -
+   Otherwise, the .slurm scripts can can be changed to .sh scripts locally and run with loss of some of the parallelization advantages.

-   **module .....**

-   **conda .......**
 ## Real-world Experiemnts:

 The data for the candle video dataset can be found in the data file.
 The code for the analysis can be found in the [Candle Video Low rank Recovery.ipynb](https://github.com/shambhavi-suri/Low-Rank-Tensor-Recovery/blob/main/Jupyter_Notebooks/Candle%20Video%20Low%20rank%20Recovery.ipynb) Jupyter Notebook.